Ebauer286/Project_4/README.md

 ---

 PROJECT OVERVIEW

-This repository contains a Supervised Machine Learning solution utilizing the "Secondary Mushroom" dataset to classify mushrooms into an edible or poisonous classification.
+Objective: train a machine learning model to classify mushrooms as either poisonous or edible.

+The project utilized both K-nearest neighbor (KNN) and Random Forest algorithms for classification.

 ---

 DATASET

-The analysis uses a dataset of  61,069 rows of simulated mushroom data.
-This data set was obtained from UC Irvine (https://archive.ics.uci.edu/dataset/848/secondary+mushroom+dataset).
+This dataset includes 61069 hypothetical mushrooms with caps based on 173 species (353 mushrooms per species).
+This dataset was created by D. Wagner, D. Heider and G. Hattab, and obtained from UC Irvine's Machine Learning Repository (https://archive.ics.uci.edu/dataset/848/secondary+mushroom+dataset).
 The dataset includes metadata columns such as:
-  *cap-diameter
-  *cap-shape
-  *does-bruise-bleed
-  *gill-attachment
-  *gill-spacing
-  *gill-color
-  *stem-height
-  *stem_width
-  *stem-root
-  *stem-surface
-  *stem-color
-  *veil-type
-  *veil-color
-  *has-ring
-  *ring-type
-  *spore-print-color
-  *habitat
-  *seasons
+  * cap-diameter
+  * cap-shape
+  * does-bruise-bleed
+  * gill-attachment
+  * gill-spacing
+  * gill-color
+  * stem-height

 ---

-REPOSITORY STRUCTURE
+REPOSITORY Guide: